Testing over a continuum of null hypotheses with False Discovery Rate control: Discussion

-For multiple testing over a finite hypothesis space, recent research has focused on improving step-up procedures to take into account, on the one hand, the (unknown) volume $\Pi(\cH_0(P))$ of true null hypotheses -- which comes as a nuisance parameter reducing the effective level , see \eqref{equ_FDRcontrol}, and on the other hand, the dependence structure of the $p$-values.
+\textit{Adaptivity to $\Pi(\cH_0)$ and to the dependence structure}.
+For multiple testing over a finite hypothesis space, recent research has focused on improving step-up procedures to take into account, on the one hand, the (unknown) volume $\Pi(\cH_0(P))$ of true null hypotheses -- which comes as a nuisance parameter reducing the effective level, see \eqref{equFDRcontrol}, and on the other hand, the dependence structure of the $p$-values.
 Both directions suggest further possible developments in the continuous setting as well.